There are two parts to this section - one on Seeds, and one on Seedpods.

 These pictures can't be entirely accurate.
 For one thing, seeds even in the same seedpod can vary a bit in size and shape, so the particular seeds I've scanned might be a little different from the seeds of the same species you have.
 They can also change colour as they age.
 Some might be bright green or red or orange when they're fresh, but dry to a dark brown.
 They can also shrivel during storage, so old seeds might be smaller than fresh seeds.

-So the Chart goes from dust-like and tiny seeds to big seeds, with seeds with Tufts or Tails and Cone or Grain Shaped Seeds on separate pages.
+This Chart goes from dust-like and tiny seeds to big seeds, with seeds with Tufts or Tails and Cone or Grain Shaped Seeds on separate pages.
 Small seeds with Papery Edges and larger seeds with Wings or Papery Edges are also on separate pages.
 I hope this makes sense - it did to me when I started it!

 Tiny ~ Very Small ~ Small ~ Smallish ~ Medium-sized ~ Biggish ~ Big ~ Very big ~ Tails ~ Cones & grains ~ Winged

-There are more large scale pictures of seeds on this website, or beautiful large-scale photos of seeds and seedpods mainly of alpine plants on the Scottish Rock Garden Club forum.
+There are more large scale pictures of seeds on this website, or beautiful large-scale photos of seeds and seedpods mainly of alpine plants on the Scottish Rock Garden Club Forum.

-The Seedpods section has photographs of over 350 seedpods.
-To start with, there are pages of Seedpods listed according to the Plant Family they belong to.
 This is because the pods of many plants in some Plant Families are much the same, and you can often make a good guess about the Family a plant belongs to by examining its seedpod.
 There's more about this and descriptions of seedpods typical of some Plant Families on this page.
 On the other hand, some Plant Families have seedpods of many different shapes and sizes, so knowing the Family isn't much help.
 Where I haven't had enough pods of a particular Family to put them together, I've listed them in alphabetical order of their botanical (Latin) name.
 For both Iridaceae and Liliaceae, I've included plants sometimes put in separate Families by some botanists.
 The photos of seedpods are on the following pages:

 If you don't know which Plant Family a plant belongs to, you can just look through the photographs to identify a pod, or put the common name in the Search Box below.